Frequently Asked Questions (FAQs)

 Does FedRAMP apply to my system?

-If you currently or if you plan to host an NCI IT system - and any Federal IT system for that matter - in the cloud then FedRAMP most likely does apply.
-FedRAMP is mandatory for federal agency cloud deployments and service models at the low and moderate risk impact levels currently, and soon will also be required for high impact levels.
+If you currently, or if you plan to, host an NCI IT system - and any Federal IT system for that matter - in the cloud, then FedRAMP most likely does apply.
+FedRAMP is mandatory for federal agency cloud deployments and service models.
 Private cloud deployments intended for single organizations and implemented fully within federal facilities are the only exception.
+You should consult with your IC ISSO to determine if FedRAMP applies to your situation and for guidance on how to identify FedRAMP certified cloud service providers (CSP).

 How do I determine if my cloud service provider is FedRAMP certified?

-For the latest list of cloud providers that are FedRAMP Certified, visit the FedRAMP webpage.
+For the latest list of cloud providers that are FedRAMP certified, visit the marketplace within the FedRAMP webpage

 If my system is part of an existing major application (MA) or general support system (GSS), do I still need an SA&A?